Ingrid Jonker: The House in Plumstead

 According to Louise Viljoen, "Although there was no love lost between the two girls and their stepmother, they had a good relationship with their much younger step- siblings, Koos and Suzanne."

 By 1951, Ingrid wanted to move out.
 Anna later recalled how she travelled from Johannesburg, where she was working at the time, to help Ingrid obtain permission from their father to leave the house in Plumstead.

-Anna later recalled, "We couldn't speak to him at the house... so we went for a drive in his car and told him how unhappy we were there.
+"We couldn't speak to him at the house... so we went for a drive in his car and told him how unhappy we were there.
 Then he said, 'But it's such a nice large home', and he got so angry we thought he would kill us.
 So we said there might be room in the house, but there's no room in the heart.
 Then he agreed that Ingrid could go and live in a room in the city."